entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      This property and the `spec.standardServerImage` are  assumed to be mutually exclusive.
 Only provide a value to one of the two.
 * `spec.dbms` is used to select the database management of choice.
 If left empty, a default value of `postgresql` is assumed.
 The value `none` is not supported.
-If this value matches up to the `spec.dbms` property of a previously configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Entando App will be configured to use this service.
+If this value matches the `spec.dbms` property of a previously configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Entando App will be configured to use this service.
-     Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the EntandoApp to use.
+     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the EntandoApp to use.
 * `spec.ingressPath` specifies the web context of the Entando App to be deployed.
 This is required to create a single path entry in the Ingress that is used to expose the Entando App.
 The default behaviour of Wildfly and JBoss EAP is to use the name of the WAR file that is deployed, but it is possible to override this in the EntandoApp project itself using a [`jboss-web.xml` file](https://docs.jboss.org/jbossas/guides/webguide/r2/en/html/ch06.html).
-     In the absence of this file, the web context  would be the the Maven artifactId of the Entando Opp project.
+     In the absence of this file, the web context would be the Maven artifactId of the Entando Opp project.
 It is also possible to modify this by changing the `<finalName>` element in the Maven `pom.xml`
 * `spec.clusterInfrastructureToUse` is the name of the Kubernetes Secret that provides the connection details to the EntandoClusterInfrastructure containining the Entando Component Repository for this App to use.
 This is only required if more than one EntandoClusterInfrastructure is available and this value can be omitted entirely under most conditions.
-* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
+* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use when connecting to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
 This is only useful if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando App.
-Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
+Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously registered with your DNS provider.
 Keep in mind that EntandoPlugins linked to this app will also be made available on this host.
 * `spec.environmentVariables` is a Map of environment variables to pass to the EntandoApp Docker image.
 For example, this could